redpanda-data/connect/website/docs/guides/bloblang/about.md

 description: The Benthos native mapping language
 ---

-Bloblang, or blobl for short (pronounced "blobble"), is a language designed specifically for mapping unstructured data.
+Bloblang, or blobl for short, is a language designed for mapping data of a wide variety of forms.
 It's a safe, fast, and powerful way to perform document mapping within Benthos.

-Bloblang is available as a [mapping processor][blobl.proc], as a [condition][blobl.cond], and it's also possible to use blobl queries in [function interpolations][blobl.interp].
+Bloblang is available as a [processor][blobl.proc], as a [condition][blobl.cond], and it's also possible to use blobl queries in [function interpolations][blobl.interp].

-You can also execute bloblang mappings on the command line with the `blobl` subcommand:
+You can also execute Bloblang mappings on the command-line with the `blobl` subcommand:

 ```shell
 $ cat data.jsonl | benthos blobl 'foo.(bar | baz).buz'